kelvinkoko/launch-feed/README.md

 - Implement RSS fetchers to get news from tech sites
 - Using "glassmorphism" style to have a taste of Vision Pro like UI with css
+- Client side only implementation, used CORS Proxy for the cross origin issue whening fetching rss

 ## Building and running on localhost